theRussetPotato/blendshape-groups/README.md

 # Blendshape Groups

-An api to expose blendShape groups.
+A simple library to expose blendShape groups.

 BlendShape groups have absolutely no access point with Maya's existing apis, except from a few obscure mel commands.<br>
 Though these mel commands completely rely on Shape Editor selection, making it impractical to write code with it.<br>
-This class exposes methods to easily modify and manage a blendShape's groups.
+This library exposes methods to easily modify and manage a blendShape's groups.

 ## Installation